caseyg/awesome/TOPICS.md

 *   [agentclientprotocol/agent-client-protocol](https://github.com/agentclientprotocol/agent-client-protocol) -  A protocol for connecting any editor to any agent

-*   [zed-industries/claude-code-acp](https://github.com/zed-industries/claude-code-acp) - Use Claude Code from any ACP client such as Zed!
+*   [zed-industries/claude-agent-acp](https://github.com/zed-industries/claude-agent-acp) - Use Claude Agent SDK from any ACP client such as Zed!

 *   [perkeep/perkeep](https://github.com/perkeep/perkeep) - Perkeep (née Camlistore) is your personal storage system for life: a way of storing, syncing, sharing, modelling and backing up content.